AlasdairP/Senior-Honour-Project/README.md

 """

-Senior-Honour-Project, Alasdair Pedley, December 2020
+Senior-Honours-Project, Alasdair Pedley, December 2020

 Firstly, note that the scripts cannot be run without the data.
 This can be downloaded from IAGOS CARIBIC Choose options: